-During the fiscal years ended June 30, 2012 and 2011, our revenues and earnings remained robust compared to the prior several fiscal years as we responded to meet the high level of customer demand for our products, driven by the strong growth in the consumer mobile device markets.
-Our revenue levels in the next fiscal year will depend upon whether our customers maintain these elevated levels of investment in process control equipment.
-In addition to our revenue levels, our earnings for the next fiscal year will also depend on the amount of research and development spending that we embark upon in meeting our customers' technology roadmaps.
-We cannot predict the duration and sustainability of these favorable business conditions.
-We have increased our production volumes and capacity to meet anticipated customer requirements and remain at risk of incurring significant inventory-related and other restructuring charges, if business conditions deteriorate.
+Over the past three years, we experienced high levels of customer demand for our products, driven by the strong growth in increasingly sophisticated mobile devices incorporating advanced ICs.
+Our revenue levels in the next fiscal year will depend upon whether our customers maintain these levels of investment in process control equipment.
+Our earnings for the next fiscal year will depend not only on our revenue levels, but also on the amount of research and development spending required to meet our customers' technology roadmaps.
+We cannot predict the duration and sustainability of the recent favorable business conditions.
+We have continued to scale our production volumes and capacity to meet customer requirements and remain at risk of incurring significant inventory-related and other restructuring charges, if business conditions deteriorate.
 We believe that, over the long term, our customers will continue to invest in advanced technologies and new materials to enable smaller design rules and higher density applications, as well as to reduce cost.
 We expect that this in turn will drive long-term increased adoption of process control equipment and services that reduce semiconductor defectivity and improve manufacturing yields, reinforcing the longer-term growth drivers in our industry.